totalspectrum/llvm-propeller2/wiki.md

 The goal of this project is to write an LLVM backend to generate code for the Propeller 2 microcontroller.
 Need to do the following things from a high level (in no particular order)

+Aside: This entire wiki is mostly stream of consciousness writing, so there might be contradictions.
+It's definitely not a clean document.

 1. ~~figure out how to add a new target machine in the LLVM environment~~
     - https://llvm.org/docs/WritingAnLLVMBackend.html#preliminaries seems to have some starting points
 1. ~~define a register format to use the COG memory register space~~ (see below)